KBME (AM): The Sports Animal

 On January 1, 2005, the station flipped to an all sports station, as "790 ESPN Radio, the Sports Animal."
 Houston sports talk legend Charlie Pallilo helped launch the new sports station and remained with the station for almost 12 years.
 The ESPN affiliation lasted until January 2007, when the network moved its programming to Cumulus Media-owned KFNC/97.5.
 At that point, KBME's sports talk programming shifted to a mix of local shows and programs from Fox Sports Radio, including the launch in late 2009 of "Matt & Adam in the Morning," a morning show hosted by Matt Jackson and Adam Wexler, who both moved over from KILT.
 "Matt & Adam" became "The Big Show" in fall 2011, when Lance Zierlein joined Jackson and Wexler.
 Previous hosts on KBME include Brad Davies, Carl Dukes, Ted Deluca, John Lopez, David Dalati, Tom Franklin.

 During Hurricane Katrina's aftermath, The Sports Animal was an affiliate of United Radio Broadcasters of New Orleans, originating from WWL-AM, and parent company Clear Channel's New Orleans radio stations.
 The Sports Animal simulcasted their aftermath coverage as a public service to those who may have evacuated to the Houston area, and continued to do so until November 2005.

 Live sports programming

-KBME is the flagship station for Houston Rockets basketball, Houston Astros baseball, and Houston Cougars football and basketball.
-It is the Houston affiliate for Texas A&M Aggies football, basketball.
-KBME also features live national sports broadcasts from Dial Global and Sports USA Radio Network.
+KBME is the flagship station for Houston Rockets basketball, Houston Astros baseball.